mauricioabreu/nginx_rtmp_prometheus/README.md

 NGINX-RTMP exposes its metrics in a path specified in the nginx.conf file.

-To start collecting metrics you need to update your configuration with the following directives:
+To start collecting metrics you need to update your NGINX-RTMP configuration with the following directives:

 ```
 location /stat {